The 50mm lens is my favorite lens. I can use this lens for portraits, events, street photography, etc.

 When the camera sensor used is smaller than the lens diameter, the angle of view we get will be narrower.

-The size of the narrower part of the photo frame is what is then termed the crop factor (smaller, the image angle is more limited or cropped).
+The size of the narrower part of the photo frame is what has then termed the crop factor (smaller, the image angle is more limited or cropped).

 Well, this multiplier or crop factor varies according to the size of the sensor.